 J.J.
 Cooper: At his best – not that he can’t throw other pitches – but it’s a ‘here, I have this pitch and you can’t hit it, let’s do this again.’
 He threw that slider [that] sometimes looks like a cutter – we had it that he throws that pitch 60% of the time.
 And guys rarely go from that to [starter].
 And the role that you want him in is that [relief] role.
 This is not a guy with a blazing fastball.
 It’s not an average fastball, it’s probably a below-average fastball.
 So you don’t want him trying to turn over the lineup multiple times.
 He did that a few times at Arkansas and got into trouble a little bit at the end of the year – they did that a little too much with him probably.
 The reason he was so great this year is that he would often go three great innings and then he would turn around and do it again later in the series.
 So that’s what you want him to do.
 He kind of is what he is.
 Like, the good news about it is that you can move him quickly.

 Now the thing that works against him moving too quickly is that I don’t think you can pitch him again this year or much at all.
 You have a reliever that threw 89.2 innings this year.
 If you had a big league reliever – and I get that [Kopps] is 24 – and if you had a big leaguer that was at 90 innings in July and you said how many innings to you expect to get out of him, you’d say none.
 You wouldn’t say we can get another 40 out of him.
 This isn’t 1987, that doesn’t happen anymore.
 He threw those innings and then with the season on the line, they gave him the ball and said ‘hey, we knew you threw pretty hard earlier during the series but can you give us seven or eight?’
-I would say you are talking about how quickly he can move in 2022 then how quickly he can move in 2021.
+I would say you are talking about how quickly he can move in 2022 more than how quickly he can move in 2021.

 The Padres took LHP Robert Gasser with their Comp B pick.
 He had a really rough 2020 campaign in a small sample.
 In your opinion, what caused him to grow so much in 2021?